FAQs RPE Guidance and Face-Fit Testing During COVID-19

 The NHS recommends that both the fit tester and those being fit tested must wash their hands with soap and water before and after the test for at least 20 seconds.
 When fit testing non-disposable masks, the wearer must clean the mask themselves both before and after the test using a disinfectant cleaning wipe (checking the manufacturer’s instruction before doing so).
 Meanwhile, test face pieces that cannot be adequately disinfected should not be used by more than one individual.
 When testers clean tubes and hoods, they must remove their gloves and safely dispose of them in a waste bin.
 In light of the ongoing COVID-19 pandemic, the HSE has published a dedicated webpage on fit testing face masks to avoid and lessen the risk of transmission, which can be found here.

 Click here to access our Face Fit Checklist, which provides an in-depth overview of all of the necessary steps and areas to consider before and during a face fit test.

 How can SOCOTEC help?

-As part of SOCOTEC’s new Business Ready programme, our Health & Safety Consultancy can carry out face fit testing nationwide for all appropriate personnel to ensure that RPE is fitted properly and securely.
+SOCOTEC UK offers Health & Safety Consultancy to carry out face fit testing nationwide for all appropriate personnel to ensure that RPE is fitted properly and securely.
 Testing is based on the worst-case scenario under the hierarchy of control for RPE/PPE to ensure that the highest level of protection is provided.
 Delivery is based on a maximum of six operatives per order, all of whom must be fit, healthy, clean shaven and in possession of their own FFP2 or FFP3 masks.